pyOpenSci/software-peer-review/about/package-scope.md

 :class: important
 pyOpenSci has no requirements surrounding the community use of your package.

-If your package is well developed, the number of GitHub stars or PyPI or conda downloads is NOT considered as a part of our scope evaluation.
+If your package is well developed, the number of GitHub stars or PyPI / Conda downloads is NOT considered as a part of our scope evaluation.

 We welcome young packages that are just entering the scientific Python ecosystem to apply for review if they are relevant to the science community and fit into at least one scope category below.
+We also welcome mature packages with a growing or established community!
 ```

 If you are unsure whether your package fits into one of the general or